 On the other hand, it might make sense to have one compliance project that covers all bases, POPI and the GDPR alike.
 That would ensure that they do not have to worry about first complying with GDPR and then, at a later point, complying with POPI.
 Dealing with the overlap between data protection laws is always going to be a challenge.

 What should we do when?

 The fact that the POPI effective date (or POPIA deadline) is some way down the line does not mean that you should not already be starting the process of complying with the POPI Act.
 POPIA is not going to change.
-The POPI regulations are not going to change much and will not make you redo work.
-There will be few (if any) new regulatory requirements in the regulations.
+The POPI regulations do not change much and will not make you redo work.
+There are few (if any) new regulatory requirements in the regulations.
 You should be raising the awareness of POPI in your organisation and planning what you are going to do to protect personal information.
 You should start implementing the changes you need to make to comply as soon as possible so that you finish well before the end of the grace period leaving you enough time to check (or review) that you comply.